bloodyKnuckles/parent-node-selector/README.md

 ```
 ### prototype example

-If running your `parent-node-selector` javascript in a browser you can add this method to the `Node` prototype
+If running your `parent-node-selector` javascript code in a browser you can add this method to the `Node` prototype
 object:
 ```
 Node.prototype.parentNodeSelector = require('parent-node-selector')
 var childelement = document.getElementbyId('childid')

 var parentelement = childelement.parentNodeSelector('div#parentid')
 ```